-Defined-benefit Plans Other Benefit Plans
+Defined-Benefit Plans Other Benefit Plans

 2019 2018 2019 2018

 Average discount rate 3.0% 3.8% 2.8% 3.6%

 Expected rate of compensation increase 3.0% 3.0% 3.0% 3.0%

 Mortality rate (i) 95%-112% 97%-112% 97%-109% 97%-109%

-(i) 2014 Canadian Private Sector Pensioners' Mortality Table combined with mortality improvement scale MI-2017.
+® 2014 Canadian Private Sector Pensioners' Mortality Table combined with mortality improvement scale MI-2017.

 Canadian Propane Distribution and Specialty Chemicals have defined-benefit and defined-contribution pension plans (the "Plans") covering most employees.
 The benefits provided under the plans are based on the individual employee's years of service and the highest average earnings for a specified number of consecutive years.
 The objective of the Plans when managing their net assets available for benefits, which represent the capital of the Plans, is to provide members with the retirement benefits prescribed in the Plans.
 Aside from a minor move of the Plan assets into real estate during the last quarter of 2019, the rest of the management objectives, policies and procedures are unchanged since 2018.
-The Plan assets are managed by the Human Resources and Compensation Committee of the Board of Directors on behalf of beneficiaries.
-The Human Resources and Compensation Committee of the Board of Directors retains independent managers and advisors.
+The Plan assets are managed by the Human Resources and Compensation Committee of the Board of Directors retains independent managers and advisors.